Joshua Pearce: Career

-However, he is also a vocal advocate of an open-source approach to technical development.
+He is also a vocal advocate of an open-source approach to technical development.
 For his work related to open-source nanotechnology, Ars Technica compared him to American software freedom activist Richard Stallman.
 He applied open-source 3-D printing and electronics to scientific equipment design, where he has claimed both superior innovation and lower costs.
 Reviewing his book Open-Source Lab, 3-D Printing Industry wrote, "This is a manual that every scientist should read and it holds a message so powerful and disruptive that the Anarchist Cookbook is a fairy tale in comparison."
+This work has extended to making frugal biomedical equipment and aids.
+For example, the Globe and Mail highlighted an open source 3D printable walker as well as a CTV story on an open source surgical fracture table developed in his lab.

 His research has shown that printing household items with a RepRap is less costly and better for the environment than purchasing conventionally manufactured goods.
 Similarly, his group developed the recyclebot, a waste plastic extruder, which drops the cost of 3D printing filament from $35/kg to ten cents per kg while making recycling even more environmentally beneficial.
+He also helped develop the concept of fused granular fabrication (FGF) where shredded waste plastic is directly converted to products with the company re:3D.

 In 2013 his group released an open-source 3D printer capable of printing in steel, which cost less than US$1,200. in order to encourage more rapid technological development according to Scientific American.
 This cost reduction was significant as the New York Times reported commercial metal printers at the time cost over US$500,000.

 He further developed inexpensive methods such as SODIS to disinfect drinking water in the developing world, using sunlight, water bottles, and salt.
-Recently, the MIT Sloan Management Review reported that Dr. Pearce has combined many of his research areas developing solar powered 3-D printers to drive sustainable development.
+He has called for corporate death penalties for industries that kill more people than they employ.
+The MIT Sloan Management Review reported that Dr. Pearce has combined many of his research areas developing solar powered 3-D printers to drive sustainable development.